Open-Attestation/documentation-website/website/docs/verifiable-document/raw-document.md

 ### Creating raw document

-We will now create the data for your certificate.
+We will now create the data for your document.
 Paste the following JSON data into the right panel of the JSON schema validator tool:

 ```json
 {